What Would You Do? (2008 TV program): Season 16

+Season 17

 Syndication

 Reruns of older What Would You Do? episodes began airing on the Oprah Winfrey Network (OWN) on February 15, 2011, under the title What Would You Do?: OWN Edition.
 Reruns of the program began airing on HLN in 2012 as part of the cable news channel's primetime schedule.
 In the United States, the show has been broadcast on A&E since 2015.